094459/newsletter-oss-projects/README.md

 [cloudcatalog](https://aws-oss.beachgeek.co.uk/3mf) colleague David Boyne has put together another project, that is a fork of one his earlier projects ([EventCatalog](https://dev.to/aws/aws-open-source-news-and-updates-96-ig8)) that provides a similar capability, but this time helping you to document your AWS architecture.
 Check out the README for more details, including an example architecture that was documented. (#187)

+**duplicate-rule-detection-tool**

+[duplicate-rule-detection-tool](https://aws-oss.beachgeek.co.uk/3oq) is a project to assess the current active AWS Config rules with potential duplicate scope in an AWS account.
+Our goal is to help customers can make informed decisions on how to streamline their AWS Config rules and reduce complexity.
+Plenty of examples and detailed breakdown of how this works in the README, so give it a look. (#190)

 **s3-restore-and-copy-progress-monitoring**

 [s3-restore-and-copy-progress-monitoring](https://aws-oss.beachgeek.co.uk/3o3) this is a very comprehensive and polished repo that provides an example of how you can restore data that you have stored in S3, providing you a single visualised dashboard to monitor the restore and copy progress within a defined scope.(#189)

+**service-screener-v2**

+[service-screener-v2](https://aws-oss.beachgeek.co.uk/3ol) Service Screener is a tool for AWS customers to analyse their AWS accounts against best practices for architecture.
+It provides an easy-to-use report with recommendations across various areas like cost optimisation and security, highlighting quick fixes that are cost-effective and downtime-free.
+Service Screener checks environments against the Well-Architected framework and other standards, such as the Foundational Technical Review and Startup Security Baseline, offering a comprehensive, stylish report that's cost-free and easy to understand, often running within minutes.
+Check out the README for lots of examples and explainer videos. (#190)

 ### Java, Kotlin, Scala, OpenJDK